MUSIC LEGENDS! Selected as our 2025 Saranac Lake Winter Carnival theme - Start planning your costumes and celebrations!

-Thanks for joining us at this year's Creepy Carnival!
+Thanks for joining us at last year's Creepy Carnival!
 For more information on the selection of 2025's Winter Carnival theme, click here.

 Ice Palace